spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-approval-process-feature.md

 {% info_block warningBox "Verification" %}

+Check the following:
-Check that the customer with the permission `RequestQuoteApprovalPermission` can request for approval.
+* The customer with the permission `RequestQuoteApprovalPermission` can request for approval.

-Check that the customer with the permission `ApproveQuotePermission` can approve the request.
+* The customer with the permission `ApproveQuotePermission` can approve the request.

-Check that the customer with the permission `PlaceOrderPermissionPlugin` can place an order from the quote with the approved request for approval.
+* The customer with the permission `PlaceOrderPermissionPlugin` can place an order from the quote with the approved request for approval.

 Check that when you reset the cart lock, all the approval process-related data is removed from the quote.